Description of the HTTP API

 }

 The cure_qentry, delete_qentry and restore_qentry commands return an empty object if the command execution was successful.
-In case the requested operation on a quarantined object finished with an error (for instance, the file could not be restored), then, instead of an empty object, an Error object will be returned.
+In case the command failed, an Error object will be returned in the response.

-To test the work of the HTTP API, you can use the curl utility.
-The general format of an API call is given below.
+To test the HTTP API, you can use the curl utility.
+The structure and format of the request can be provided as follows:

-the -k option specifies curl not to verify the SSL certificate;
+the -k option indicates that curl does not have to verify the used SSL certificate;

-the -X options specifies the HTTP method used (GET or POST);
+the -X options specifies the HTTP method being used (GET or POST);

 the -H option is used to add the Content-Type: application/json header;

-the --data-binary (or -d) option is used to add a JSON object saved in a text file to the request;
+the --data-binary (or -d) option is used to add a JSON object read from a text file to the body request;

-if an SCS is used to get authorization, the files that contain the sent and received SCS cookies need to be specified with the -b and -c parameters respectively.
+if SCS is used for authorization, the files containing the sent and received SCS cookies must be specified in the -b and parameters respectively.

-For the detailed description of the curl options refer to the man page (perform curl --help or man curl command).
+The detailed description of the curl utility options can be displayed using the curl --help and man curl commands.

-1.Authenticate and authorize a client by specifying a user name and a password (for an SCS).
+1.Authorize a client by specifying a user name and a password (for SCS).

-An AuthOptions object in the JSON format must be written in advance to a file named user.json.
+An AuthOptions object in the JSON format must be stored in advance in the user.json file.
 For example:

 {"user":"<username>","password":"<passphrase>"}.